Search in MDM

 Further

-But look, in my opinion the fault is simpler than it seems, check the spark plugs, if it has what the mechanics flash flash over, which is stripes in the part of the ceramic q is x where they lose current, the spark plug can be in good condition its electrodes and even being new, but when this flahs over appears generates these pulls, with unstable and loss of power, even your consumption of fuel is included This fault appears x spark plugs with incorrect thermal range, engine reheating, engines equipped with LPG-GNV, and also defective cables, I do not know the version of your engine, but if you have an ignition system with high tension cables, I recommend that you also review the resistivity of them, x experience should not pass 10 kohm, try them above all hot, since they generate more problems.
+But look, in my opinion, the problem is simpler than it seems.
+Check the spark plugs.
+If they have what mechanics call flashover, which is scratches on the ceramic part where they're losing current, the spark plug might be in good condition, its electrodes might be fine, and it might even be new.
+But when flashover occurs, it causes these jerks, with an unstable idle and loss of power.
+It can even increase your fuel consumption.
+This problem is caused by spark plugs with an incorrect heat range, engine overheating, engines equipped with LPG/CNG, and also faulty wires.
+I don't know the version of your engine, but if you have an ignition system with high-tension wires, I recommend that you also check their resistivity.
+In my experience, they shouldn't exceed 10 kOhms.
+Test them, especially when they're hot, since that's when they cause the most problems.

-You can also visit me at www.mecanomundo.com also on Facebook and also leave your queries ....
+You can also visit me at www.mecanomundo.com and on Facebook, and leave me your questions there too...
+Good luck :)

 Please connect or create account to join the conversation.